By submitting this form, you agree to be contacted via the information given through email, phone call, or text message.

 A: SHOULD I HIRE AN ATTORNEY TO HELP WITH MY SSDI CLAIM?

 Absolutely yes!
 As with most processes involving the government, applying for SSDI benefits is highly complex.
-Even the minutest mistake or omission can cause your application to be rejected.
-An experienced SSDI attorney will be familiar with all current regulations, can assist you in obtaining your necessary medical records, and will understand what ALJ judges are looking for when evaluating your case.
+The minutest mistake or omission on your application can cause your application to be rejected.
+An experienced SSDI attorney understands the disability application process.
+An experienced disability attorney will be familiar with all current regulations and can assist you in obtaining your necessary medical records and important documents necessary for a successful claim.

 Additionally, your odds of winning your case can increase substantially when you are represented by skilled legal counsel.
-Applicants who retain representation typically are awarded more back benefits than individuals who go through the process alone.
+Applicants who retain representation typically are awarded more back benefits than individuals who go through the disability application process alone.
 Social Security Disability lawyers usually work on contingency, which means there is no fee involved unless you win your case.

 We Can Help You Fight For The Benefits You Deserve!

-If you are considering applying for SSDI benefits, don't do so without legal help!
+If you are considering applying for SSDI or SSI benefits, don't do so without legal help!
 Our Chattanooga Social Security Disability attorney can provide the diligent attention to detail and assertive representation you need for a favorable outcome.
 As your advocate, we will be by your side for each and every step of the process.